harshithdeva/SpendWise/README.md

 ## License
-Expense App is open-sourced under the MIT license.
+SpendWise is open-sourced under the MIT license.

 ## ✅ Conclusion